 Chlamydia Urine Test - More Information

-This chlamydia test, sometimes known as a Chlamydia trachomatis urine test and a Chlamydia trachomatis RNA TMA test, checks for a chlamydia infection in the urine.
+This chlamydia test, sometimes known as a Chlamydia trachomatis urine test and a Chlamydia trachomatis RNA TMA test, checks for a chlamydia urine infection.

 The chlamydia test is also recommended who may have been exposed to a chlamydia infection, people with concerning symptoms, and sexual partners of people with concerning symptoms.
 Additionally, sexually active women should get routine chlamydia urine testing.
 Because chlamydia and gonorrhea infections frequently occur together, it is highly recommended that people get a gonorrhea test when getting a chlamydia test, often done simultaneously through the chlamydia & gonorrhea test panel.
 For routine STD screening (and especially when starting a new relationship), some people opt for the more comprehensive STD testing panel which includes testing of other common sexually transmitted infections such as the herpes test and HIV test.

 This particular chlamydia urine test uses a laboratory process known as transcription mediated amplification (TMA).
 Using TMA, the laboratory can replicated a specific segment of the RNA of the C. trachomatis bacteria and amplify its presence for easy detection.
-As a result, this test is highly sensitive for detecting a chlamydia infection when present.
+As a result, this Chlamydia trachomatis RNA TMA test is highly sensitive for detecting a chlamydia infection when present.

-To get a chlamydia test near you, order online and get tested at the Quest Diagnostics lab that you selected.
+To get a chlamydia test near you, simply order online and get tested at the Quest Diagnostics lab that you selected.
 Once your chlamydia lab report is ready, it will be available for download.
 Chlamydia lab results are available in a handful of business days (depending on the specific lab location).
 Referencing the sample chlamydia lab report we have provided above, the chlamydia test result says "Not Detected" indicating that no Chlamydia trachomatis RNA was found using the sensitive TMA process.

 Chlamydia is a treatable infection.
-Treatment involves a course of antibiotics and most infections resolve without further complications.
+Treatment involves a course of common antibiotics and most infections resolve without further complications.
 All sexual partners should be treated as well when a chlamydia infection has been diagnosed.